-Same natural samples have been analysed at high frequency by on-line flow cytometry during:
+The same natural samples have been analysed at high frequency by on-line flow cytometry during:

 - Second workshop on Phytoplankton Automated Observation, Gothenburg, September 2016: the workshop was held at the Oceanographic unit of SMHI (Swedish Meteorological and Hydrological Institute), at SMHI Tångesund observatory in Mollösund, and on the Swedish Skagerrak coast.
-Partners from RWS, MIO CNRS-LOG/ULCO and VLIZ participated and were able to compare two flow cytometers (Cytosenses from RWS and CNRS-LOG/ULCO) on bench mode in the laboratory in Gothenburg.
-Data from RWS and ULCO-LOV will be compared and reported in D3.2 (M42). - Cytobuoy Workshop, March 2017: participants from Cefas, RWS, VLIZ, CNRS-LOG/ULCO, CNRS-MIO attended a CytoBuoy workshop in Woerden (NL) in order to present their current and past work and to discuss about technical and analytical improvements together with the manufacturers and with scientists and engineers from different European countries and abroad using automated flow cytometry. - A common cruise in the Channel/ south North Sea in May 2017: the VLIZ spring cruise (May 2017, 8th-12th) onboard the "Simon Stevin" RV investigated mainly the North Sea and Strait of Dover.
+Partners from RWS, MIO CNRS-LOG/ULCO and VLIZ participated and were able to compare two flow cytometers (Cytosenses from RWS and CNRS-LOG/ULCO) on bench mode in the laboratory in Gothenburg. - Cytobuoy Workshop, March 2017: participants from Cefas, RWS, VLIZ, CNRS-LOG/ULCO, CNRS-MIO attended a CytoBuoy workshop in Woerden (NL) in order to present their current and past work and to discuss about technical and analytical improvements together with the manufacturers and with scientists and engineers from different European countries and abroad using automated flow cytometry.
+A common cruise in the English Channel/ southern North Sea in May 2017: the VLIZ spring cruise (May 2017, 8th 12th) onboard the "Simon Stevin" RV investigated mainly the North Sea and Strait of Dover.
 Four institutes were involved on this cruise: CNRS-LOG/ULCO, VLIZ, RWS and NIOZ.
-44 stations were investigated with several measurements (see D4.1), and 3 on-line flow cytometers were analysing the phytoplankton community in continuous mode.
-Data will be compared and reported in D3.2 (M42).
+44 stations were investigated with several measurements (see D4.1), and 3 on-line flow cytometers made analysis of the phytoplankton community in continuous mode.
+Comparisons of the results are still being processed and a scientific publication is being written.